North Korea–United States relations: North Korea policy under Bill Clinton

 In 1994, North Korea blocked international inspectors from verifying the regime's adherence to the Nuclear Nonproliferation Treaty.
 The Bill Clinton administration believed that the North Koreans were processing plutonium from a reactor to build two atomic bombs.

 President Clinton recalled that "I was determined to prevent North Korea from developing a nuclear arsenal, even at the risk of war".
 Declassified Clinton-era documents illustrate that the administration had planned for a possible war during the 1994 nuclear crisis.

 According to former Pentagon officials, the Clinton administration drew plans to strike the North Korea nuclear reactor at Yongbyon.

+President Clinton then sought Jimmy Carter's assistance in a North Korea peace mission, during which Carter negotiated an understanding with Kim.
+Carter outlined a treaty with Kim, which he announced to CNN without the Clinton administration's consent to spur American diplomatic action.

 In December 1994 a US OH-58 Kiowa helicopter was shot down over North Korea, a pilot died and another was captured by North Korea and held for 13 days.

 Confrontations during Bush administration

 In December 2002, Spanish Navy troops, at the request of the U.S., boarded and detained a shipment of Scud missiles from North Korea destined for Yemen.
 After two days, following protests from Yemen and North Korea, the United States released the ship to continue its shipment to Yemen.
 This further strained the relationship between the US and North Korea, with North Korea characterizing the boarding an "act of piracy."

 In September 2005, the US alleged that North Korea produced $15–25 million worth of counterfeit Federal Reserve supernotes over several years for worldwide distribution in a "direct attack on a protected U.S. asset.".
 Some governments questioned whether the DPRK had the capability to produce such high-quality notes.

 Additionally, the U.S. accused Banco Delta Asia, a bank in Macau, of laundering money for North Korea's nuclear program, though the bank called the accusation a joke.
 In 2007, an audit by Ernst & Young found no evidence that Macau banks had facilitated North Korean money-laundering.

 At various times during the Bush administration Dong Moon Joo, the president of The Washington Times, undertook unofficial diplomatic missions to North Korea in an effort to improve relations.